 No whole life insurance option

 Principal Financial Group has been around since 1879, issues policies in all 50 states, and has an A+ rating with AM Best.
-It’s easy to get a quote online, and you can also talk to an agent.
+You can also talk to an agent to get pricing and info.
 Principal has above-average customer satisfaction ratings with J.D.
 Power.
 They offer term life insurance with 10-, 15-, 20-, and 30-year term lengths, as well as four types of permanent life insurance: Universal Life, Indexed Universal Life, Variable Universal Life, and Survivorship Insurance.

 We selected it as our best overall because people with type 2 diabetes can still qualify for standard health ratings, so you have a shot at lower rates with Principal than with other companies.
 Insurance companies typically use table ratings for people with health issues, and the higher the number or letter on the table rating, the higher your premium will be.
 But if you’re a Table 1-3 rating, Principal will apply the Automatic Standard Approval Program to get you a standard premium.